Katy Perry Directly Addresses Her Stance on Taylor Swift, Slays on Carpool Karaoke

 RELATED: Katy Perry Pranked Museum-Goers with Her Disembodied Head

 We couldn't have said it better ourselves, Katy!
-Click here to watch her debut "Carpool Karaoke" appearance (starting at 29:05 mark).
+Watch her debut "Carpool Karaoke" appearance above.